ibm-cloud-docs/account/iam-mfa.md

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Access (IAM)** > **Settings**.
 1. Click **Authentication**.
 1. Select the type of MFA that you want to enable in your account.
-For more information about the MFA options, see [ID-based MFA options](/docs/account?topic=account-types#id-based).
+For more information about the MFA options, see [MFA options](/docs/account?topic=account-types#mfa-options).

 ### Enabling MFA for an individual user
 {: #enabling-user}